YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ---

 ---
+## Note-
+---

+---
 ## Note-3: MRC fibration
 ---

 In this part of notes, we will systematically study the MRC fibration.
 We will first introduce some basic properties about MRC fibrations, and then give a introduction about the recent research question around the MRC fibration.

+Let us first briefly sketch the idea of the proof of existence of MRC fibration.
+The idea is given a very general point, the rational curve passing through this point is free, given the general point on the free rational curve.
+There exist a free rational curve passing through that point.
+Thus we find 2 free rational curve.
+By the weak gluing lemma, we find a smooth surface.
+Repeat it over and over again, we find the a rationally connected subvariety Z passing through this very general points, which is maximal in the sense we discussed in my note.
+We then apply the fundamental theorem of fibration, so that there exist a fibration whose base is projective (compact Kahler) if the variety is projective (or compact Kahler).
+This will gives the MRC fibration.